Surface Finishing Capabilities for Custom CNC Machining and Sheet Metal Parts

 Electroplating

-Electroplating is a process that utilizes the principles of electrolysis to deposit a thin layer of another metal or alloy onto the surface of certain metals.
-This process serves various functions, such as preventing metal oxidation (e.g., rusting), enhancing wear resistance, conductivity, reflectivity, and corrosion resistance (against substances like copper sulfate), as well as improving aesthetic appeal.
+Electroplating is a process that utilizes the principles of electrolysis to deposit a thin layer of another metal or alloy onto the surface of a specific metal.
+This process serves a variety of functions—such as preventing the oxidation (i.e., rusting) of CNC-machined and sheet metal parts—while also enhancing their wear resistance, electrical conductivity, reflectivity, and corrosion resistance (particularly against substances like copper sulfate), all while simultaneously improving their aesthetic appeal.

 Regular electroplating processes include zinc plating, nickel plating, chrome plating, copper plating, gold/silver plating, and tin plating,etc.